 We have a broad array of product and service offerings.
 Our management team is responsible for allocating resources across these products and services and may forego or delay pursuit of opportunities with certain products or services that later prove to have greater commercial potential.
 In August 2017, we announced a comprehensive restructuring plan that included a wide range of organizational efficiency initiatives and other cost reduction opportunities.
-In addition, in February 2018, we acquired NantHealth Labs and have expanded into the liquid biopsy analysis market, through Liquid GPS.
-We intend to leverage our current sales and marketing efforts to drive provider acceptance and adoption of Liquid GPS.
-In addition, we recently introduced the GPS Complete test.
-This and other resource allocation decisions may cause us to fail to capitalize on attractive products or services or market opportunities.
+In addition, in February 2018, we acquired NantHealth Labs and sold a commercial liquid biopsy test product (marketed as Liquid GPS).
+We recently ceased commercial sales of the Liquid GPS product and intend to explore strategically aligned clinical studies for our liquid biopsy platform.
+These and other resource allocation decisions may cause us to fail to capitalize on attractive products or services or market opportunities.
 Our spending on current and future research and development programs and future products or services may not yield commercially viable products or services or may fail to optimize the anticipated network effects of NantHealth solutions.
 If our management team is unable to appropriately prioritize the allocation of our resources among our broad range of products and services in an efficient manner, our business may be adversely affected.